Lisbon by Night: a handy guidebook for exploring the city's nightlife

 Night at the Belem Tower| ©Sonse

-Normally, the visit to the Belém neighborhood usually takes place in the morning, which means that there are quite a lot of people seeing its main attractions at the same time.
-A good idea to avoid these crowds is to approach in the afternoon and extend the tour until its impressive monuments are illuminated.
-I also recommend that you include it in the list of organized tours in Lisbon.
+Normally, the visit to the Belém neighborhood usually takes place in the morning, when there are quite a lot of people seeing its main attractions at the same time.
+A good idea to avoid these crowds is to book a guided tour of Belém in the afternoon and extend the tour until the impressive monuments are illuminated.

-The two most attractive places in the neighborhood are the Jerónimos Monastery and the Belém Tower, closely followed by the Monument to the Discoverers.
-If you can stay until it gets dark, I recommend you don't miss the illuminated tower.
+If you can stay until it gets dark, I recommend that you don't miss the illuminated tower.
 With a little skill, you'll get one of the best pictures of your trip.

 Book a guided tour of Belém